d4m4s74/thefarmerwasreplaced/brainfuck/readme.md

 Data pointer will be set to temp cell

 `>>>[-]>[-]<<[-]<<[>>>+<<[->>[-]>+<<<]>>[-<+>]>[-<<<+>>>]<<<-<-]` : Z = X > Y
  First cell is X, second cell is Y, third cell is Z, next two cells are used as temp data and will be emptied.
+ Function based on code from [Esolangs Wiki](https://esolangs.org/wiki/Brainfuck_algorithms#z_=_x_%3E_y).